maybe-eve/KQC/README.md

 2. Push the button (or the notification icon).

-3. KOS! / Not KOS! / No Result Found!
+3. KOS! / Not KOS! / No Results Found!

 ## Who are you?

 [Mayvie Takashina](https://zkillboard.com/character/96773588/).

 Give me some ISK!!

+## License

+KQC is licensed under the GPL 3.0.